 - Search by top posts on Instagram.
 Look under “places” to find geotagged locations, or “tags” to search by your own hashtags or similar/relevant hashtags.

 - Google them.
 There’s a good chance your local news has covered one or more influencers in your area.
-The search results for “Rochester influencers” yields two lists of influencers in the area.
+The search results for “Rochester NY influencers” yields lists of influencers in the area from aggregating websites and local news channels, reddit threads and more.

 - Use influence.co to filter by location, number of followers, platforms, reach and more.